Mark Cuban Bio/Wiki

 |Profession:||Entrepreneur, Businessperson, Film Producer, Actor, Investor, Television producer|

 |Nationality:||United States of America|

-American billionaire entrepreneur, television personality, media proprietor, and investor who has a net worth of $4.2 billion.
-In addition to being a multi-billionaire, Mark Cuban owns the Dallas Mavericks, Magnolia Pictures, Landmark Theaters, and is chairman of HDNet, an HDTV Cable Network.
+Mark Cuban is an American billionaire entrepreneur, television personality, media proprietor, and investor who has a net worth of $4.7 billion in 2022.
+In addition to being a multi-billionaire, Mark Cuban owns the Dallas Mavericks, Magnolia Pictures, and Landmark Theaters, and is chairman of HDNet, an HDTV Cable Network.
 Cuban is very philanthropic and gives freely to many charities, especially to the Fallen Patriot Plan which helps the families of fallen soldiers.

 His paternal grandfather changed the family’s last name from Chabenisky to Cuban after his family emigrated from Russia through Ellis Island.

 In September 2002, Cuban married Tiffany Stewart in a private ceremony in Barbados.
 They have two daughters: one born in 2003, the other born in 2006, and a son born in 2010.

 In 2003, Cuban founded the Fallen Patriot Fund to help families of U.S. military personnel killed or injured during the Iraq War.